Hunting axion dark matter with anti-ferromagnets: a case study with nickel oxide: The EFT

 \subsection{Axion-magnon coupling}

 We are interested in the axion-electron coupling, which is ultimately responsible for the interaction between axions and magnons.
-The corresponding Lagrangian is,
+The corresponding Lagrangian is

 where we first took the non-relativistic limit as described in~\cite{Esposito:2022bnu} (see also~\cite{Krnjaic:2024bdd}), with $e_{\rm nr}$ the non-relativistic electron field, neglecting terms suppressed by the ratio of the axion mass to the electron mass.
 In going to the second line, we used the fact that $e_{\rm nr}^\dagger \bm \sigma e_{\rm nr}/2$ is the electron spin density.
 At low energies, it must be expressed in the terms of the relevant degrees of freedom, which in this case are the magnons.
-The spin density is nothing but the Noether current associated with the original SO(3) symmetry which, given the Lagrangian~\eqref{eq:LEFT}, reads,
+Note that we have neglected an additional term, which scales as the electron velocity.
+For most materials, this is subleading with respect to the coupling included here.
+For a more detailed discussion we refer the reader to~\cite{Wang:2021dfj,Berlin:2023ubt}.
+The inclusion of this additional effect is beyond the scope of the present work.